-Orectic Object # 4, 1989, Unique cameraless silver print on gold paper, 48 x 72 inches.
+Orectic Object # 4, 1989, unique cameraless silver print on gold paper, 48 x 72 inches.

-In !988, Jones wrote an article in the May-June issue of Flash Art titled Soul Catcher: The Camera Obscura as Model of Consciousness.
+In !988, I wrote an article in the May-June issue of Flash Art titled Soul Catcher: The Camera Obscura as Model of Consciousness.
 The article describes the artist’s studio as a windowless chamber and the artist’s work as constructing a view of the world beyond the chamber.
-In Jones’ view of art history, the progression of art, especially from painting to photography and new media, is marked by the somewhat futile attempt to break through the walls of the chamber by blurring the line between art and life.
-This conceptual framework was the basis of Jones’ work for the next decade.
+In this view of art history, the progression of art, especially from painting to photography and new media, is marked by the somewhat futile attempt to break through the walls of the chamber by blurring the line between art and life.
+This conceptual framework was the basis of my work for the next decade.

 Black Heart 5, 1991, unique silver print, 20 x 24 inches